mjhassan/WordBuzzer/README.md

 ## Implementation
 - MVVM architectural pattern is used to implement the project.
 It is convenient for small project to ensure unit test.
 - There are both online and offline data consumption feature implemented.
 If device is online it will fetch JSON from provided url.
-Otherwise and if case of decoding failure it will use local JSON, provided in reqirement bundle.
+Otherwise and in case of decoding failure it will use local JSON, provided in reqirement bundle.
 - There are two 3rd party libraries, Almofire and SCLAlertView, intergrated using cocoapod to demonstrate 3rd party integration capability.
 - Unit tests are written, as much as I could in that period of time.
 Much room for improvement.
 - For the wrong answers a random probability of 20% is used.
 That means, within 5 translations are being displayed one will be the correct answer.